 Which airlines currently fly to Tbilisi?

-This is changing all the time, so we can’t keep you up to date in this FAQ section.
-At time of writing, most flights were still postponed until December 31st.
-Flights from Paris, Munich and Riga have been the most consistent options that are still running.
+This is changing all the time, so we can’t keep you up to date on that in this FAQ section.
+At the time of writing, most flights were still postponed until December 31st.
+Flights from Paris, Munich, and Riga have been the most consistent options that are still running.

 Georgian Airways is the primary carrier still operating direct to Tbilisi, so taking a look at their flight schedule to see which routes are currently running is a good start.
-Note that just because flights are listed, doesn’t guarantee will fly.
-But reports of flights from Amsterdam, Vienna and Berlin arriving have been confirmed and seem to still be operating.
+Note that just because flights are listed, doesn’t guarantee that they will fly.
+But reports of flights from Amsterdam, Vienna, and Berlin arriving have been confirmed and seem to still be operating.

 Do I need to bring a printed copy of my confirmation document to the airport?